Building Community in a New Place: My St. Thomas, US Virgin Islands Journey

 How to establish your professional presence and build meaningful connections when starting over

-In 2016, I made a life-changing decision: I left Detroit, Michigan - the city where I was born and raised, where I had built a reputation organizing 1,000-person domestic violence awareness events through my nonprofit SAFE - and moved to St. Thomas in the U.S. Virgin Islands.
+In 2016, I made a life-changing decision: I left Detroit, Michigan, the city where I was born and raised, where I had built a reputation organizing 1,000-person domestic violence awareness events through my nonprofit SAFE, and moved to St. Thomas in the U.S. Virgin Islands.

-Starting over professionally in a new place?
-It's one of the most challenging and rewarding things you can do.
-But nobody talks about the real strategies that work when you're building community from scratch, establishing your credibility, and creating meaningful professional relationships in an entirely new environment.
+But nobody talks about the real strategies that work when you are building community from scratch, establishing your credibility, and creating meaningful professional relationships in an entirely new environment.

 Leaving Behind Everything I Had Built